shahirahere5/k240639/README.md

 # k240639

-this is shahira khan. my background is of o/a levels and got abbc in alevels. i've studied computer science on both levels and is keen to learn more here in FAST.
+this is shahira khan. my background is of o/a levels and I got abbc in alevels. i've studied computer science on both levels and am keen to learn more here at FAST.